evansbenj/Project-Ideas-for-Caroline/Project_9_rat_balls.md

 This study was originally conceptialized by Jake Esselstyn and me.
 Jake is a former postdoc in the lab and now an Assistant Professor at Louisiana State University.
 Jake and I have co-funded the sequencing and RADseq effort and Jake is a major collaborator on the project.

 # Update
 Caroline and I are now working on the shotgun genome sequences.
 Using `bwa` and `samtools` and a perl script we mapped each of the reads to the mouse genome.
-Unfortunately only about 2.5% of the reads actually mapped based on the `samtools faidx` command.
-We thus are trying to alternative strategies:
+Unfortunately only about 2.5% of the reads actually mapped based on the following `samtools` command:
+`/work/ben/macaque_RAD_TAGs/samtools-0.1.18/samtools flagstat ABTC26654_sorted.bam`

+We thus are trying two alternative strategies:

 * de novo assembly using Abyss.
 I "may" have managed to install this as follows:
 ```
 autoreconf